Desvelad0/portfolio/content/posts/sentinel.md

 ![automation](/azure/automation.png)

-I wanted to make the alert email all neat and beautiful, but turns out the provider where I hosted this email address (for free) doesn't really like it when you send a lot of emails in rapid succession.
+I wanted to make the alert email all neat and beautiful, but turns out the provider where I hosted this email address (for free) doesn't really like it when you send a lot of emails in rapid succession, and soft-banned my account from sending more emails for an undetermined amount of time.
 I was going to set up SendGrid for this purpose since they apparently have a decent free tier, but at the time of writing, their sign up page was down.
 Oh well, something to continue with later.

 ## Automate it all